Alex188dot/E-Commerce/README.md

 <img width="2223" alt="Screenshot 2023-08-25 at 09 56 35" src="https://github.com/Alex188dot/E-Commerce/assets/117444853/19909cdf-feb5-498a-9525-853c56892d08">

 Furthermore the user will be able to add each product to a cart, through the Add to cart button, which can be found either in the homepage or in the product.html page.
-By leveraging the use of local storage the cart progress is not lost but can be carried with ease through the different webpages, so that when the user decides to proceed to payment, they can click on the top right of the screen and they will be redirected to the cart summary.
+By leveraging the use of local storage the cart progress is not lost and can be carried with ease through the different webpages, so that when the user decides to proceed to payment, they can click on the top right of the screen and they will be redirected to the cart summary.
 If the cart is empty the user will find this message:

 <img width="2204" alt="Screenshot 2023-08-25 at 15 56 59" src="https://github.com/Alex188dot/E-Commerce/assets/117444853/6e280431-9838-4c0b-9cb9-1cc633ca0df3">